Norris, Prof. Suzanne

 “1 IN 5 IRISH PEOPLE CARRY THE HAEMOCHROMATOSIS OR ‘IRON OVERLOAD’ GENE – EARLY DIAGNOSIS IS ESSENTIAL”

 Haemochromatosis or ‘iron overload’ is Ireland’s most common genetic condition.
 Early diagnosis is vital and if untreated can lead to organ damage or premature death.
-The Irish Haemochromatosis Association estimates there are at least 20,000 undiagnosed cases of Haemochromatosis in Ireland.
+The Irish Haemochromatosis Association (IHA) estimates there are at least 20,000 undiagnosed cases of Haemochromatosis in Ireland.

 Haemochromatosis is more common in Ireland than anywhere else in the world, as one in five people carry one copy of the gene and one in every 83 Irish people carry two copies of the gene, predisposing them to develop iron overload.